ClimateMind/climatemind-backend/contribute-as-a-python-dev/development/making-a-pr.md

 # Making a PR

-FIXME:&#x20;

-We have limited credits with CircleCI.
-It's fine to make commits or PRs as needed, but before making a PR please do the following:
+Create a pull request to propose and collaborate on changes to a repository.
+These changes are proposed in a branch, which ensures that the default branch only contains finished and approved work.

+## Before making a PR

-1. Test your code locally using Postman to ensure that the endpoints return valid responses.
+1. Test your code locally using [Postman](../../docs/contribute-as-a-python-dev/development/debugging.md) to ensure that the endpoints return valid responses.
-2. Format your code using Pep8 Styling (see below)
+2. Format your code using [PEP8 Styling](../../docs/contribute-as-a-python-dev/development/code-style.md)
-3. If your changes affect how the app is run, please modify the documentation accordingly.
+3. If your changes affect how the app is run, please [modify the documentation](../../docs/contribute-as-a-python-dev/how-to-update-docs/) accordingly.
-4. If your functionality needs to be tested, please include at least one test.
+4. If your functionality needs to be tested, please include at least one[ unit test](../../docs/contribute-as-a-python-dev/development/unit-tests.md).

+{% hint style="info" %}
+See the [GitHub docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to find out how to create your first Pull Request to merge changes to `develop` <- from `your branch`
+{% endhint %}

+## Before requesting a review

+1. Update your feature branch with rebase from develop branch to apply your changes on top of the most recent commit from develop.
+It's possible to do this using GitHub UI directly on the Pull Request page&#x20;
-5. Ensure that the lint and build tests pass before requesting a review.
+2. Ensure that the lint and [CI checks](ci-continuous-integration.md) pass.
-6. Include the Jira ticket number in the PR (ex.
-"Cm-57 Fixing API Errors")

-## Reviewing a PR

-1. If the code is modified, make sure to pull the branch and test that the endpoints are working.
-2. Make sure the code has passed linting and black before approving
+{% hint style="info" %}
+See [GitHub docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) to see how to request a review.
+{% endhint %}

-## Merging your PR
+## After PR review

-The original contributor should merge their branch after receiving one approval review.
+The reviewer should merge the feature branch after giving an approval review.